hc-tcg/hc-tcg/tests/README.md

 Fuzz tests run random AI players against each other to attempt to find bugs.

 Commands:
-- Run many tests: `npm run test:fuzz -- fuzz <numberOfTimes>
+- Run many tests: `npm run test:fuzz -- fuzz <number of times>
-- Run a test with a specific seed: `npm run test:fuzz -- check <theSeed>
+- Run a test with a specific seed: `npm run test:fuzz -- check <the seed>